DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 #### Upload success

-When a user successfully uploads the ESFA file, all claims referenced are updated in the service.
+When a user successfully uploads the ESFA file, we update all claims referenced.

 The upload can result in a claim being in one of two states:

 - paid
 - information requested

-If the claim is paid, it is no longer shown in the payments list as it is considered complete.
+If the ESFA confirms they have paid the claim, it is no longer shown in the payments list as it is considered complete.

 If the claim is marked as ‘Information requested,’ it remains in the payments list, and a support user must respond to the request for information.